-The Mansfield Public Schools do not discriminate on the basis of race, color, gender, religion, national origin, sexual orientation, age, or disability with regard to admission, access to programs or activities, or employment opportunities.
+The Mansfield Public Schools prohibits discrimination based on race, color, religion, national origin, sex, gender identity, sexual orientation, pregnancy or pregnancy related conditions, age, genetic information, ancestry, military status, or disability, or any other category protected by applicable State or Federal law.
 Nondiscrimination policies and procedures are in accordance with Title VI of the 1964 Civil Rights Act, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973 and Massachusetts General Laws, Chapter 622, Chapter 76 and Chapter 151B.